o3de/o3de.org/content/docs/engine-dev/tools/tiaf/architectural-overview/runtime-frontend/_index.md

 #### Process

 The `JobRunner` hooks into the `ProcessScheduler` and tracks the state of each process before presenting a summary of each job to the client.
-This summary contains information about the start time, duration, job result, return code, etc. so that the test runners can interpret the result of a given test run.
+This summary contains information about the start time, duration, job result, return code, and so on, so that the test runners can interpret the result of a given test run.
 Once all jobs have completed, the `JobRunner` invokes the client-provided `PayloadMapProducer` for each job to generate the in-memory models of the work produced by each job.

 #### Outputs

 The `JobRunner` returns a `ProcessSchedulerResult` for the client to determine under what conditions the scheduler terminated as well as the job produced by each process invoked.
-These jobs contain the meta-data about the job (duration, return code, etc.) as well as the in-memory payload data structures produced by each job.
+These jobs contain the meta-data about the job (duration, return code, and so on) as well as the in-memory payload data structures produced by each job.

 #### FAQ